ZDTaylor/ChitChat/README.md

 # Chit Chat

+### Due to my AWS Free Tier expiring, this site will no longer be hosted.
+The code will remain for you to browse.

 ---

 This site is provided as a demo and for inspirational/educational purposes.  **DO NOT** use any of your normal log in credentials on this site.